KILTprotocol/sdk-js/packages/sdk-js/README.md

 ## Documentation

+* The Links found here are related to the `master` branch.
+Be aware that you might see this on the `develop` branch which is the current unstable development version. *

 [KILT](https://kilt.io) documentation is provided in several guides and demos.

 - [KILT workshop](https://github.com/KILTprotocol/kilt-workshop-101) 👈 Start here to get familiar with the basics